Arech/nntl/README.md

   * According to **He, Zhang** et al. "Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification" 2015 (amazing for ReLU family units)
   * Sparse initialization according to **Martens** "Deep learning via Hessian-free optimization" 2010 and Sutskever, Martens et al. "On the importance of initialization and momentum in deep learning" 2013
   * **Orthogonal initialization** according to Andrew M. Saxe et al. "Exact solutions to the nonlinear dynamics of learning in deep linear neural networks", 2013, arxiv:1312.6120
+  * Layer-sequential unit-variance (**LSUV**) initialization as described by D. Mishkin, J.Matas "All You Need Is a Good Init" 2015, arxiv:1511.06422 and some of my own extensions to it.
+(Extremely useful init for very deep nets)
 * Optimizers:
   * "classical" constant learning rate
   * **RMSProp** as Geoffrey Hinton introduced it in the "Neural Networks for Machine Learning" course, lecture 6